Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Experimental Evaluation

+On the Roundabout01–Roundabout02, Town01–Town03, and Town02–Town03 sequences, our pipeline achieves the best recall at 100\% precision among all baselines, demonstrating robustness to opposite traversals and constrained sensor views.
+However, on Bridge01-Bridge03 and Bridge02-Bridge03 sequences, the feature-pruning strategy limits recall to very low values, leaving room for improvement.

+Cross-dataset evaluations between \mulran{} and \helipr{} push this further, with revisit intervals of over 4 years and different \lidar{} sensors.
+These scenarios introduce structural changes in addition to sensor differences, making them highly challenging.
+Even so, our method achieves the second-best recall at 100\% precision, while all baselines, including ours, achieve lower recall overall.

+Finally, in self-recorded datasets collected two weeks apart with platforms having different motion profiles and \lidars{}, our method performs comparably to BTC across all metrics, confirming its ability to generalize across diverse sensor setups.

-This evaluation showcases the versatility of our approach in detecting loop closures between multiple sequences, recorded with different mobile platforms, different \lidar{} sensors, and having large revisit intervals, thereby supporting our second key claim.
+Overall, these evaluations demonstrate that our approach effectively detects loop closures across multiple sessions for different \lidar{} sensors and revisit intervals, thereby supporting our second key claim.
+At the same time, they highlight opportunities for further research on the highly challenging problem of inter-\lidar{} loop closure detection.